prashanthector/LendingClubCaseStudy/README.md

 - We are using loan.csv dataset which has more than 100 columns and 40000 rows.

 ## Conclusions
-- Based on the analysis done via various techniques: Univariate anyalysis, Bivariate analysis we came to conclusion that interest rate, dti, annual_income, State, loan grade, purpose are important factors for deciding on set borrowers who defaulting on loan payment.
+- Based on the analysis done via various techniques: Univariate anyalysis, Bivariate analysis we came to conclusion that interest rate,annual_inc, addr_state, grade, term, loan_amnt purpose are important factors for deciding on set borrowers who defaulting on loan payment.
+- Term: duration of the loan ( lesser the duration lower the chances of defaulters)¶
+- Interest rate (lesser the interest rate higher the chances of loan repayment)
+-  Purpose for which the loan is availed- debt_consolidation,credit_card, home_improvement and small_business are major categories where loss is more.
+- addr_state: Few states like CA (California) and FL (Florida) has high loan defaulters
+- Grades: Loan grade A, B have higher chances of repayment and C,D,E,F,G grades have maximum defaulters.
+- annual_inc --> annual income (higher the income higher the chances of repayment)
+- loan_amnt: Higher the loan higher the chances of loan default.

 ## Technologies Used